 I’ve made films that are quite violent and I don’t know whether we can make Snowtown today.
 How would people have responded to the violence?
 It’s fascinating to see how people’s relationships are forever changing.

-True History of the Kelly Gang is out in cinemas 28th February.
+True History of the Kelly Gang is out on Digital now.